 A version of this story originally appeared on The Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitiser and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked actress Yeardley Smith — the voice of Lisa Simpson for the past 32 years, who is also the host of the podcast Small Town Dicks — about the mascara, tiara, and toothbrush she can’t live without.

 I’m completely obsessed with oral hygiene.
 My cleanings are like 20 minutes long.
 I literally change the toothbrush head every month, because I like it to feel crispy and new, and I carry some sort of flossing instrument in my little clutch on the red carpet.
 I brush my teeth twice a day, but I floss at least three times a day — I floss after every meal.
 That said, I’ve had so much dental work done in my life.
 Like, I don’t get cavities, I go straight for the root canal, so some of it is self-preservation.
 I’ve learned the hard way.
 [Editor’s note: Yeardley’s recommendation isn’t available in the UK, so we suggest a different model.]